Tommy Freeman (rugby union): England

-In October 2021 Freeman received his first call-up to the senior England squad by coach Eddie Jones for the 2021 Autumn Internationals.
+In October 2021, Freeman received his first call-up to the senior England squad by coach Eddie Jones for the 2021 Autumn Internationals.
 Freeman was also a member of their 2022 tour of Australia and on 9 July 2022 made his debut starting in the second test victory at Lang Park.
+He retained his place for the last match of the tour as England defeated the Wallabies at Sydney Cricket Ground to win the series.